jiangyuanhk/Analyzing-U.S.-Automobile-fuel-efficiency-over-time-for-single-fuel-gasoline-cars/README.md

 - How does the size of a car engine affect it's fuel consumption?
 - Over the years, what is the most popular engine type in the market?
 - Which car brand or model is more economical?
-- predicting whether a car owner will spend or save, depending on all the characteristics associated to the vehicle
+- predicting whether a car owner will spend or save, depending on some characteristics associated to the vehicle

 ## 3. Files Structure